knpuniversity/oauth/knpu/authorization-code.rst

 The ``response_type`` type is ``code`` because we're using the Authorization Code flow.
 The other valid value is ``token``, which is for a grant type called implicit flow.
-We'll see that in a second.
+We'll see that later.

 For ``scopes``, we're using ``profile`` and ``eggs-count`` so that once we're authorized, we can get some profile data about the COOP user and, of course,